oracle-livelabs/security/accessgovernance-admin/integrate-oag-db/integrate-oag-db.md

       <copy>sh agentManagement.sh --volume /home/opc/vol_oag_db --start</copy>
       ```

-## Task 7 : Verify Agent Installation
+## Task 7 : Verify the Agent Installation

 1. Login to the Oracle Access Governance Console, select the Navigation Menuicon to display the navigation menu.
 2. In the Oracle Access Governance Console, select Service Administration → Connected Systems from the navigation menu.